GitMatkta/3D-World-miniProject/README.md

 - **BallController:** Used to control the ball character by allowing the player to apply force to the ball.
 - **CameraController:** Used to keep the camera on the player without rotating with the movement of the ball.
-- **FanSpin:** Makes the fans spin around themselves on the y-Axis.
+- **FanSpin:** Makes the fans spin around themselves on the y-axis.
 - **BounceBackBumper:** Unleashes explosive force upon the player colliding with the object.
 - **WashingMachine:** Rotates the object around itself on the Z-Axis.
 - **GoalCam:** Switches to the finish cam when the player reaches the goal line.